Alex-Holzer/Code_Snippets/get_first_values.md

     This function is optimized for use in Databricks, utilizing dbutils for file listing and the pre-existing SparkSession.
 It retrieves CSV files, combines them using unionByName, and is designed to handle large datasets efficiently and scalably.
+By default, it uses UTF-8 encoding for reading files.

     Args:
         folder_path (str): The path to the folder containing CSV files.
 Can be a Databricks FileStore path or a mounted path.